pillboxer/Cosi-Fan-Tutte/Recitatives/Temerari sortite fuori.md

 <ins>*Bar 63:*</ins>

-**V7-I/V in Eb Major**.
+**V7-I**.
 Instrumentation withdrawn.
 If following the ossia, the Eb is an appoggiatura.

 <ins>*Bar 64:*</ins>

-**V7**.
+**I**.
 Peak.
 All harmony.

 <ins>*Bar 65:*</ins>

-**V**.
+**I**.
 All harmony.

 <ins>*Bar 66:*</ins>

-**I-V7d in Bb Major**.
+**IV-V7d in Bb Major**.
 Change of key gets us ready for the upcoming aria.
 Disjunct bar hints at said aria which is full of large leaps.
 Bb is anticipatory.

 <ins>*Bar 67:*</ins>

-**I-V7 in Bb Major**.
+**I-V7r**.
 Triple and double stops in first and second violins respectively.

 \
 \